Regularized Bidimensional Estimation of the Hazard Rate: Introduction

 In this article, we propose a new non-parametric method for bi-dimensional hazard rate estimation.
 As the previous non-parametric approaches, this model considers the estimation of the hazard rate with respect to two variables, i.e. either age-cohort, age-period, or period-cohort, without assuming any specific structure on the hazard rate.
 Inference is made in two dimensions, but through the linear relationship period $=$ age $+$ cohort, the hazard rate can be represented as a function of any two of the three variables.
-Finally, in order to take into account the issue of overfitting, we use the L$_{0}$ penalization procedure introduced by \cite{Rippe2012VisualizationGenomicChanges}, \cite{Frommlet2016AdaptiveRidgeProcedure}, and \cite{Bouaziz2017L0RegularizationEstimation}.
-This penalty offers a segmentation of the hazard rate into constant areas.
-It makes use of an approximation of the L$_0$ norm which is computationally tractable.
+Finally, in order to take into account the issue of overfitting, we use a sparsity-inducing penalized likelihood method called adaptive ridge.
+This iterative method is an approximation of the L$_{0}$ norm penalty which makes the computation tractable.
+We note that the L$_0$ ``norm'', defined by $\|\bm{u}\|_{0} = \#\{j|u_j \neq 0\}$ is not a proper norm but we nevertheless use the term ``L$_0$ norm'' hereafter following the notations of e.g. \cite{Candes2008EnhancingSparsityReweighted}.
+The method was first introduced by \cite{Chartrand2008Iterativelyreweightedalgorithms} in the context of sparse sensing and applied by \cite{Rippe2012VisualizationGenomicChanges} and \cite{Frommlet2016AdaptiveRidgeProcedure} in the context of linear regression.
+It has been used in the context of piecewise constant hazard rate estimation by \cite{Bouaziz2017L0RegularizationEstimation}.
+The present work makes use of this method to perform a segmentation of the hazard rate into constant areas.
 The novelty of this method lies in the parsimonious representation of the bi-dimensional hazard rate into segmented areas.
 In particular, the method can efficiently exhibit cohort, age or period effects, that is, specific changes of the hazard rate due to the date of birth, the age or the calendar time.
-Our approach also allows L$_2$ norm penalization, which will induce a smoothed estimate of the hazard in a similar way as the aforementioned non-parametric methods.
+The penalized likelihood framework used here can also be used to estimate the L$_2$ norm penalization, which will induce a smoothed estimate of the hazard in a similar way as the aforementioned non-parametric methods.

-Our model is introduced in Section \ref{section:model}.
-The regularization method is then presented in Section \ref{section:regul}.
-In Section \ref{section:penalty}, the penalty term selection problem is discussed.
-Finally, the performance of our model is assessed through a simulation study in Section \ref{section:simu} and illustrations on the SEER cancer dataset is provided in Section \ref{section:realdata}.
+Our model is introduced in Section~\ref{section:model}.
+The regularization method is then presented in Section~\ref{section:regul}.
+In Section~\ref{section:penalty}, the selection of the penalty parameter is discussed.
+Finally, the performance of our model is assessed through a simulation study in Section~\ref{section:simu} and illustrations on the SEER cancer dataset is provided in Section~\ref{section:realdata}.